-Who cares about organizing statistics and why should you get organized?
+Who cares about organizing statistics and why should you organize your life?

 Why should you be able to find things easily?

-Check out the following organizing statistics - they will blow your mind!
+Check out the following information and you'll learn the importance of statistics as well as getting organized - this will blow your mind!

 The-Organizing-Boutique.com's